 A follow up appointment is generally required to obtain test results.

 Under Doctor’s instructions, reception may be able to give your results over the phone.
-Please remember, our Reception staff have limited medical training and will be unable to explain or interpret your test results.
-Sometimes, a negative test result may be just as important or serious as a positive result.
+Please remember our Reception staff have no medical training and will be unable to explain or interpret your test results.
+Sometimes a negative test result may be just as important or serious as a positive result.
 Due to privacy/confidentiality we will be unable to give your results to another person unless prior arrangement has been made with your Doctor (eg to a parent/guardian of a child).

 Please allow enough time for the results to arrive back to your Doctor before making a return appointment.
 Ask your Doctor how long this should be when they give you the request form for the test.
 Please bring all X-ray films/CDs (if given) with you to your next Doctor’s visit, unless the Doctor requested you not to.
 Radiology only sends your Doctor a written report, not the actual pictures, and sometimes the Doctor would like to show and explain the pictures to you in person.